Run your functions from a package file in Azure

 4. Select + Container to create a new Blob Storage container in your account.

-6. Select the container you created, select Upload, browse to the location of the .zip file you created with your project, and select Upload.
+6. Select the container you created, select Upload, browse to the location of the .zip file you created with your project, and then select Upload.

 8. Search for your function app or browse for it in the Function App page.